Mission is our passion

 1935-2025

-Sister Germaine VIEILLE was born on February 25, 1935, in Gros Bois (Doubs).
-She joined the Sisters of Our Lady of the Apostles in 1961.
-She had 62 years of religious life.
+Sister Germaine Vieille was born on February 25, 1935, in Gros Bois (Doubs).
+She entered the Sisters of Our Lady of the Apostles in 1961.
+She had been a religious for 62 years.
 She died on March 18, 2025, in Colmar.
-She spent 31 years as a missionary in Benin and 8 years in Chad as a nurse and regional leader.
-St. Matthew recalls in his Gospel: "...the greatest among you will be your servant."
-Her life was one of service to the poorest.
+She carried out her missionary life in Benin for 31 years and in Chad for 8 years as a nurse and regional leader.
+St. Matthew reminds us in his Gospel: “…the greatest among you will be your servant.”
+Her life was dedicated to serving the poorest.
 She loved to pray her rosary every day.
-Thank you, Sister Germaine, for loving us so much, for being a missionary to the end in your suffering place, full of friendship and hope.
+Thank you, Sister Germaine, for having loved us so much, for having been a missionary to the very end, in your suffering place, full of friendship and hope.
 She was buried on March 21, 2025, in Colmar.

 Sister Marie-Thérèse TARDY